-UPHS capital expenditures for FY19 were \$974.9 million, an increase of \$359.1 million over the prior year.
-The increase in expenditures was primarily attributable to strategic projects including the New Patient Pavilion at HUP, as well as patient towers at Chester County and Lancaster and a new administrative building in Philadelphia.
+UPHS capital expenditures for FY20 were \$1.06 billion, an increase of \$79.7 million over the prior year.
+The increase in expenditures was primarily attributable to strategic projects including the New Patient Pavilion at HUP, patient towers at Chester County, and Radnor master plan.